JStitch626/se_project_aroundtheus/README.md

 ---

+### Project 5 Becomes More Engaging

+_JavaScript Program Logic and Methods_
+Updated 1/15/2024

+In the previous sprint, we successfully implemented the initial interactive feature of the webpage, enabling users to open, edit, and close their profile.
+In this sprint, we will extend functionality by adding JavaScript to allow users to add or delete cards and use the "Like" button to mark their favorite cards.
+Additionally, popup modals will now feature smooth transitions to and from transparency for enhanced visual appeal.

+---

 ### Project 4: Around The U.S. interactive

-### Description
+_Basic JavaScript and Working with the DOM_
 Updated 11/24/2023

-This project continues where Project 3 finished.
-In this sprint, we incorporate interactive features using JavaScript. we learned how to access nodes in the DOM tree using querySelector() and querySelectorAll(), define variables, and declare and call functions to make the buttons usable.
+This project builds upon the work completed in Project 3.
+In this sprint, we have integrated interactive features using JavaScript.
+We have learned to access DOM nodes with querySelector() and querySelectorAll(), define variables, and create and invoke functions to enhance button functionality.

-By clicking the "Edit" button, the end user can now manipulate the name and description on the page.
-When the modal opens, the form contains the information currently displayed on the page, which can then be changed.
-When the end user clicks the "Save" button, the new information replaces the previous name and description.
+The "Edit" button now allows users to modify the name and description on the page.
+Upon clicking the button, a modal appears containing the current information, which can be updated.
+Clicking the "Save" button then replaces the old information with the newly entered details.

-### Code Corrections

-- modal.css
-  - line 24, `.modal__container` remove fixed height to allow input expansion or deletions
-  - line 57, `.modal__heading` remove fixed height; text elements do not need fixed height
-  - line 91 `@media screen and (max-width: 630px)` for `.modal__container` - same reason as above

-- index.html
-  - line 61 add `type` to button element
-  - line 62 change `<p>` to `<h2>`
-  - line 69 change modifiers from boolean to key-value type
-  - for both inputs name and description, changed modifier to `.form__input_profile-input_modifier-value`

 ### Code Enhancements